Cost of living in 2024

 Unless your income goes up by at least the same rate, rising inflation will lead to financial pressure for many people who can't keep up with the increased costs of groceries, fuel and housing.

 By using PocketSmith's Global Spending Map, we can see how much more Australians are spending across different areas thanks to inflation.
-For example, between June 2023 and June 2024, household spending on groceries increased by 9%.
+For example, between November 2023 and November 2024, household spending on groceries decreased by 6%.

 Recent Finder research has found 11 million Australians are taking action to deal with rising costs, including 48% who have dropped their living standards.